adriancorrendo/soiltestcorr/README.md

 5. Adjust curve plots as desired. <br/>

-Example of modALCC() output
+Example of mod_alcc() output
 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

 ## 2. Cate & Nelson Quadrants Analysis (1965) <br/>

-`soiltestR` also allows users to implement the quadrants analysis approach, also known as the Cate-Nelson analysis.
+`soiltestcorr` also allows users to implement the quadrants analysis approach, also known as the Cate-Nelson analysis.
 There are two versions of the Cate-Nelson technique: <br/>